 Following is the comparison table between WordPress vs Shopify:

-|Definition||WordPress is basically an open source content management system based on PHP and MySQL.||Shopify is solely an E-Commerce platform|
+|Definition||WordPress is an open-source content management system based on PHP and MySQL.||Shopify is solely an E-Commerce platform.|

-|Implementation||In the case of WordPress, a user has to go through multiple setups like buying a domain, web hosting account, design implementation, configuration setup process etc.||To use Shopify, the user can simply sign up in Shopify.com and after a quick setup process, it is ready to go|
+|Implementation||In the case of WordPress, a user has to go through multiple setups like buying a domain, web hosting account, design implementation, configuration setup process, etc.||To use Shopify, the user can sign up at Shopify.com, and after a quick setup process, it is ready to go.|

-|Architecture||In the case of WordPress, even though it also belongs to an all-in-one place, but still developers have to go through different platforms and internal configurations to build the e-commerce supporting functional platform||It is basically an all in one e-commerce tool where developers can build a functional e-commerce store from the beginning.|
+|Architecture||In the case of WordPress, even though it also belongs to an all-in-one place, developers still have to go through different platforms and internal configurations to build the e-commerce supporting functional platform.||It is an all-in-one e-commerce tool where developers can build a functional e-commerce store from the beginning.|

-|Availability||It is a frees software that can be downloaded and implemented accordingly||Unlike WordPress, Shopify is a paid tool|
+|Availability||It is free software that can be downloaded and implemented accordingly.||Unlike WordPress, Shopify is a paid tool.|

-|Skill Set||Based on the customization and implementation process, some coding, designing and website building skills are required||In the case of Shopify, no coding skills are required|
+|Skill Set||Based on the customization and implementation process, some coding, designing, and website-building skills are required.||In the case of Shopify, no coding skills are required.|

-|Support||Even though it doesn’t have any direct support, but still, there is a lot of community support for WordPress which helps them utilizing different e-commerce aspects as per the current industry standards||Shopify has a huge backup and lots of community support regarding e-commerce platform implementation.
-It actually provides full 24/7 support|
+|Support||Even though it doesn’t have any direct support, there is still a lot of community support for WordPress, which helps them utilize different e-commerce aspects per the current industry standards.||Shopify has a huge backup and community support regarding e-commerce platform implementation.
+It provides full, 24/7 support.|

-|Storage||In the case of WordPress, file storage depends on the web host||In the case of Shopify, it provides unlimited file storage|
+|Storage||In the case of WordPress, file storage depends on the web host.||In the case of Shopify, it provides unlimited file storage.|

-|Advanced Features||WordPress can be used online only||Shopify can be used both online and offline|
+|Advanced Features||WordPress can be used online only.||Shopify can be used both online and offline.|